What is Tylenol?

 Due to its toxic effects on the liver, Tylenol has drug interactions such as:

 - Over-the-counter cough and cold medication containing acetaminophen

 - Prescription pain relievers that contain acetaminophen such as Vicodin, Darvocet, Norco, Percocet, Tylenol with Codeine, Fioricet

 - Anticonvulsants and other medications that affect the liver such as Dolobid (diflunisal) and Isoniazid

 - Oral anticoagulants such as Coumadin (warfarin) – may increase the risk of bleeding

 Alcohol is also known to be damaging to the liver and should never be used at the same time.
-If you consume alcohol, you should be honest with your doctor about your use of alcohol and ask about whether you can use Tylenol at all.
+People who consume alcohol should limit their use of Tylenol or other products containing acetaminophen.